-Edinburgh Irish Culture and Heritage Day: Saturday 22 September
+Edinburgh Irish Culture and Heritage Day: Sunday 29 September 2019

 While we take every opportunity to ensure the details for Irish Culture and Heritage Day are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
 All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!